ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 mid-point of the contributor’s returned start and end dates are outside the expected period, then a “C” flag is raised in the error flag column inform the user that the contributor’s response data aligns with a different reporting period (i.e. not the expected period).
+If the respondent’s mid-point does lie outside of the period the user is interested in then date adjustment will not occur.

 There are two ways to use the mid-point method: set the mid-point to “Y” and set the mid-point to “YT”.

 Setting the mid-point input parameter to “Y” will simply calculate the mid-point of the days returned.
 If the number of days in the contributor’s returned period are even then divide the count by 2 and add that to the